Graduate Certificate in Intelligence Analysis

 - Conduct open source research by gathering appropriate information, collecting necessary data, performing valid assessment and communicating through oral and written presentations

-1. Complete and return a graduate application form, along with the appropriate non-refundable application fee, to The Citadel Graduate College (CGC), Bond Hall Room 101.
+1. Complete the online graduate application along with the appropriate non-refundable application fee.

 2. Submit an official transcript for the baccalaureate degree and all other undergraduate or graduate work directly from each accredited college or university attended.